HL7/dicom-sr/input/pagecontent/background.md

 ### Problem

-DICOM Structured Report (DICOM SR) is a standard for recording clinical imaging observations made regarding a diagnostic or interventional imaging procedure.
+DICOM® Structured Report (DICOM® SR) is a standard for recording clinical imaging observations made regarding a diagnostic or interventional imaging procedure.
 Imaging Observations are made by humans, such as a sonographer making measurements on recently acquired ultrasound image, a Radiologist recording observations on suspected lesions, or by a machine, such as an automated AI Algorithm providing qualitative and quantitative observations.

-DICOM SR is widely adopted by Imaging-based devices and IT systems.
-Non-imaging based Healthcare IT Systems, generally, do not support DICOM SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
+DICOM® SR is widely adopted by Imaging-based devices and IT systems.
+Non-imaging based Healthcare IT Systems, generally, do not support DICOM® SR. Non-imaging healthcare systems support HL7 standards, such as FHIR.
 HL7 has defined Observations as the standardized method for recording clinical observations.
 Bridging the two standards for clinical imaging observations is necessary for interoperability between these type of systems.

 ### Scope

-The standards for recording clinical observations, DICOM SR and HL7 FHIR Observation resource are bridged by this IG by the transformation of the DICOM SR attributes to the HL7 FHIR Observation Resource.
+The standards for recording clinical observations, DICOM® SR and HL7 FHIR Observation resource are bridged by this IG by the transformation of the DICOM SR attributes to the HL7 FHIR Observation Resource.

 DICOM SR defines a multitude of templates for capturing Diagnostic imaging Observations.
 The input for this IG is limited to the DICOM SR template TID-1500 (Measurement Report).
 The mapping is limited the content within the tree structure.